Matt Olson Player Props: Braves vs. Rockies

 Matt Olson At The Plate

-- Olson has driven in a run in 28 games this year (40.0%), including 12 games with more than one RBI (17.1%).
-He has also driven home three or more of his team's runs in five contests.
+- Olson has driven in a run in 29 games this season (40.8%), including 13 games with more than one RBI (18.3%).
+He has also driven home three or more of his team's runs in six contests.

-- In 36 of 70 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.